-From between my four walls, I can say that the prison is truly “fonja”, a Madagascan word that means “house of heaviness”.
+From between my four walls, I can say that the five solitary confinement cells are truly “tranomaizina”, another Madagascan word that means “house of darkness”.